Kengir

 Kengir (Кеңгір, Keñgır) is a village in central Kazakhstan.
-During the Soviet era, a prison labor camp of Steplag division of Gulag in Kazakhstan was set up adjacent to it.
-The camp, which was situated near the central-Kazakhstan city of Dzhezkazgan, near the Kara-Kengir River, and held approximately 5,200 prisoners, was the scene of a notable prisoner uprising in the summer of 1954 (see Kengir uprising).
+It is situated between the cities of Zhezqazghan and Satpayev.
+During the Soviet era, a prison labor camp of the Steplag division of Gulag in Kazakhstan was set up adjacent to it.
+The camp, which was situated near the central-Kazakhstan city of Dzhezkazgan, near the Kara-Kengir River, and held approximately 5,200 prisoners, was the scene of a notable prisoner uprising in the summer of 1954.
 After the camp was closed, a large automotive depot was placed there.